12 Best Plants for Fall Planters and Container Gardens

 7. Coleus

-Coleus has the most colorful foliage and a wide variety of shapes and leaf sizes.
+Coleus has the most colorful foliage and various shapes and leaf sizes.
 With combinations of green, pink, red, maroon, and more, your flower containers will never lack interest.

 This fabulous plant complements just about any fall flower you combine it with.